ncatlab/nlab-content/pages/3846.md

 * $N(u) N(v) = N(u v)$ (writing $u v$ for $u \cdot v$).

-There are no assumptions on the multiplication such as associativity, commutativity, etc. Examples of composition algebras include the real numbers, the complex numbers, the quaternions, and the octonions.
+There are no assumptions on the multiplication such as associativity, commutativity, etc. Examples of composition algebras include the real numbers, the complex numbers, the quaternions, the octonions, and the algebra of $2 \times 2$ matrices over a field.

 Since $char(k) \neq 2$, we can recover the bilinear form from the norm by the formula